 Local official letters rarely survived.
 The only specimens the editor knows are all ex Klewitz.
 Klewitz had a high level political contact in the North Vietnamese Government that supplied him with unusual mail pieces.
 As a senior Government official he probably felt unencumbered by the prohibition to take inter-office mail envelopes.
 Klewitz did not speak Vietnamese.
 He therefore worked closely with the East German linguist Gregor Schwirtz who did.
 Schwirtz was also a prolific collector of Vietnamese stamps and obtained the following pieces from Klewitz.

 About this piece Schwirtz wrote: Service Letter to the Government from December 28th, 1957.
 Additional 50D standard stamp (note the deep dark color of the 20D service stamp).
 An increase in the postal tariff at the end of 1957 for local letters (even Official Mail) to 150 Dong caused a shortage of suitable nominals and therefore standard stamps were used in mixed frankings.”
 Given the abbreviated address this letter probably just traveled inside the city of Hanoi.
 Hanoi arrival cancel on the reverse.
+Note the very dark background color of the 20D stamp.
 Very rare!

 Another piece (ex Klewitz/Schwirtz).
 This was Schwirtz’ comment: “Official Letter from Hai-Duong, June 30th, 1956.
 Due to an increase in the postal tariff mixed franking with standard stamps; Rare”.
 Carrying a single 80D service stamp and four 10D stamps of the Agricultural Reform set.
 Transit and arrival cancels on the reverse.